 Get Noticed - The Psychology of Up Lighting

-Natural light comes from above, think of the sun.
-Conversely, lighting from the ground up is unnatural and thus more noticeable to the human eye.
-Ground mounted fixtures that up light the the exterior of the home are more eye catching and thus more noticeable than soffit mounted down lights.
+Natural light comes from above, from the sun.
+When lighting from the ground up, the effect is unnatural and thus more noticeable to the human eye.
+Ground mounted fixtures that up light the the exterior of the home are more eye catching and more noticeable than soffit mounted down lights.
 As a result, the eye is drawn up, which emphasizes the scale of the home.
 Soffit lights are recessed and do the opposite; they pool light on the ground and draw the eye down.
-Soffit down lights leave the soffit and fascia dark except for the bright, intrusive light source of the soffit light itself.
+Soffit down lights leave the soffit and fascia of the home dark except for the bright, intrusive light of the soffit light itself.

 Ground mounted up lights "grazing" the stone facade of a client's Nashville home

-The above examples show less than idea soffit downlighting.
-In each example the source of light is visible, causes hot spots on the surphace and doesn't accentuate the architecture of the home.
+The above examples show less than ideal soffit downlighting.
+In each example the source of light is visible, causes hot spots on the surface, and doesn't accentuate the architecture of the home.

 Up Light Your Gables!
 Soffit Lights Can't Do That

 Lighting the gables on the home is crucial for any well balanced architectural lighting design.
 Gables are the triangular peaks between the edges of intersecting roof pitches.
 Most homes have gables, but because soffit lights are affixed to the the underside of the eaves, they fail to light them by design.
-When a home doesn't have gable lighting, the scale of the home is lost, the most interesting architectural elements of the home are lost and the house can look unnatural and cut off after the first story.
+When a home doesn't have gable lighting, the scale of the home is lost, you can't view the most interesting architectural elements of the home, and the house can look unnatural and cut off after the first story.

 When are recessed soffit lights appropriate?